plcarmel/cryptic-sequences/README.md

 is of at least 100 elements.
 In practices, using hexadecimal digits, 10 passes is enough to pass all the *dieharder* randomness tests.

-Dieharder is a program that allows one to evaluate the quality of a random number generator using a suite of statistical tests.
-Those test include the famous *diehard* tests.
+*Dieharder* is a program that allows one to evaluate the quality of a random number generator using a suite of statistical tests.
+Those test include the famous *Diehard* tests.

 ```
 java -jar cryptic-sequences-cli-2.2.4-SNAPSHOT-all.jar \